(Last updated February 2021)

 9.8 You shall own all right, title and interest in and to all of Your Data that is not Personal Data and You shall have sole responsibility and Liability for the legality, reliability, integrity, accuracy and quality of all Your Data.

-9.9 Without prejudice to the generality of clause 9.8, You will ensure that You have all the necessary and appropriate consents and notices in place to allow lawful transfer of any Personal Data to Diagnostax for the duration and purposes of the Contract and Diagnostax may (on Your behalf) lawfully use, process and transfer the Personal Data in accordance with the terms of the Contract, including, without limitation, transfer Personal Data to the Professional Advisory Panel.
+9.9 Without prejudice to the generality of clause 9.8, You will ensure that You have all the necessary and appropriate consents and notices in place to allow lawful transfer of any Personal Data to Diagnostax for the duration and purposes of the Contract and Diagnostax may (on Your behalf) lawfully use, process and transfer the Personal Data in accordance with the terms of the Contract, including, without limitation, transfer Personal Data to the Tax Panel.

 9.10 You hereby consent and authorise Diagnostax and its Affiliates (as appropriate) to process, use and transfer any of Your Data to the extent necessary for the purposes of